keemcodes/Mabinogi-Shyllien-Bot/README.md

 # Mabinogi-Shyllien-Bot
 This bot could harvest Shyllien and Hillwen for days!
 Made using AutoHotkey.
+I developed this in 2016-2017

 This bot uses image detection with AutoHotkey!